Is Tattoo Ink Toxic?

 - Granulomas — small knots or bumps — forming around areas of the body where there’s a tattoo

-- Tattoo ink spreading to the body’s lymphatic system
+- Tattoo ink spreading through the bloodstream, to the body’s lymphatic system and liver

 - Allergic reactions